ping543f/pdf-extraction-tool-comparison/README.md

 # pdf-extraction-tool-comparison
-This repository cntains the experimental setup and codes for the paper pdf etraction tool comparison
+This repository contains the experimental setup and codes for the paper pdf etraction tool comparison